 Spitfire and Memorial Wall

-This site recognises and honours those from our region who were members of the Brevet Club and acknowledges the sacrifice and service of all members of the Brevet Club across the Commonwealth."
+The site recognises and honours those from our region who were members of the Brevet Club, while also acknowledging the sacrifice and service of all Brevet Club members across the Commonwealth.
+The Spitfire, iconic and instantly recognisable, serves as a visual reminder of the air war over Europe; the memorial wall grounds that symbol in real names and real lives.